 Myanmar has only, realistically, been actively promoting tourism since 2010, so now is the time to go before throngs of Europeans discover this jewel of a country.

-Arrived in Yangon and flew straight to Bagan, which is one of my top 10 cities.
+Arrived in Yangon (2016) and afterwards flew to Bagan, which is one of my top 20 cities.
 I loved this city because it reminds me of Siem Reap in Cambodia with about 1/1000th of the visitors.

 I’ve been to markets all over this planet, but this one is to die for.
 There is a little bit of everything here in the “Nyaung U” market, including all types of fruits and vegetables, home-made concoctions, hearty Mohinga soups betelnut “chews, to home-made “sunscreens” that virtually all Myanmese women have spread on their faces (it is said to be a sunscreen, but the truth is this culture values light skinned people, and thanaka is used as make up).
 They have a wide selection of herbal remedies and the shampoo made from the acacia tree and lemon juice was a popular product at today’s market.
 There is a tourist section and bargaining a 50% reduction in the price is the norm.
 As I travel lightly, I don’t buy much, but there were some cool things I hadn’t seen before, including wooden masks with moving tongues ($6) and wicker hacky-sack balls ($1-2).